XEHL-FM

 XEHL-FM is a radio station on 102.7 FM in Guadalajara, Jalisco, Mexico.
-The station is owned by Radiópolis and carries the Los 40 format.
+The station is owned by Radiópolis and carries its Los 40 format.

 History

 XEHL-FM received its first concession on April 2, 1969.
-It was the sister FM to XEHL-AM 1010.
+It was the sister FM to XEHL-AM 1010 and was known as Sonido 103.
+The station retained this name through the 1990s, including after the 1992 sale of original owner Radio Comerciales de Jalisco to Radiópolis.
+In 1999, it switched to English-language alternative music as Radical 102.7, tweaking the format to pop and rock in English as FrecuenciAdictiva 102.7.
+In 2003, XEHL-FM changed to pop as Vox FM, becoming a Los 40 station the next year.

 On November 8, 2017, the IFT authorized the relocation of XEHL-FM to Cerro del Cuatro.